An Irish nurse has spoken about her friendship with the late Princess Diana and said that the princess told her to never lose her accent.

 Michelle is from Co Laois but lived in the UK at the time.
 She was a huge fan of Diana and visited as many of her public engagements as she could.

-Now she has opened an exhibition of photographs she took from her meetings with the princess.
+She recently held an exhibition of photographs she took from her meetings with the princess.

 Michelle told the Irish Independent: “It was nothing to do with an interest in photography, my interest was purely in Diana.
 In 1981 when she got married, my mum, who is English, had a great interest in it and bought me a book on the royal wedding, and that started my interest in Diana from 1981 on.